 Since the project finsihed, further seabed data have been collected in Dorset by the Maritime and Coastguard Agency as part of the Civil Hydrography Programme.
-These data have been made available under the Open Government Licence and can be viewed by clicking on the map below
+These data have been made available under the Open Government Licence and can be viewed on the map below

 There are two main phases:

 Phase 1 - a full cover, high resolution multibeam sonar survey, began in summer 2008.
 This revealed the shape and, to some extent, the character, of the seabed in incredible detail, down to less than 1m resolution.
 This is enough to be able to recognise many seabed features - sand waves and ribbons, rocky ledges etc and was used to plan the next phase.